josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 }
 ```

-We're doing three crucial things here:

-1. Importing `mdsvex` itself, naturally;
+If you'd like to get into the details of that config:

-2. Adding an `extensions` config property, which tells Svelte what types of files to treat as components; and
+- The `extensions` config property tells Svelte what types of files to treat as components (allowing them to be imported and used in the same way Svelte components are);
-3. Calling `mdsvex()` during preprocessing, so `.md` files are actually compiled to HTML.
+- The `mdsvex()` function preprocesses Markdown to HTML--but it only targets `.svx` files by default, so we modify that as an argument.

 <SideNote>
 The default mdsvex extension is <code>.svx</code>, which is why we need to specify <code>.md</code>.